alanyongy/tft-matchup-predictor/README.md

 > </details>

 &nbsp;
-## 📈 Results & Impact
+## 🏆 Results & Impact

 - Used personally at Grandmaster+ ranks (top 0.1% of ranked playerbase) in real matches.
 - Significantly improved ability to make use of positioning strategies and make gameplay decisions under pressure.
-- Eventually deprecated after Riot introduced the same feature natively — with *identical output logic*.
+- Eventually deprecated after Riot Games introduced the same feature natively — *mirroring this tool’s prediction logic identically*.

 *Real-time updating of visual indicators in response to players changing positions in the UI:*